 The immediate period of separation can feel like a natural disaster.
 Prepare a tool kit to stay afloat.

-Perfect your "divorce elevator speech" with these five tips.
+Perfect your "divorce elevator speech" with these four tips.

 Our holidays and rituals always evolve.
 They have to, in order to stay meaningful, whatever our family structure.

 We've all heard about "shark" lawyers circulating failing marriages, but some of the best innovations in cooperative divorce and co-parenting come from divorce professionals.

 Rushing to make it legal can actually slow down your divorce and make closure harder.